kalexal-kaa/pasgen/README.md

-# pasgen
+# Password Generator
-A simple password generator written in Swift for the GNOME desktop environment
+A simple password generator written in Swift for the GNOME desktop environment.

 ![screenshot.png](/screenshot.png)